Newton optimization for the Multiconfiguration Self Consistent Field method at the basis set limit: closed-shell two-electron systems: Notations

-that is a function in $L^2 \left( \mathbb R^3 \right)$.
-In computational chemistry literature, it is normally associated with either Coulomb or exchange operators, which justifies the choice of a such notation.
-Finally, we write shortly
+which is a function in $L^{3*} \left( \mathbb R^3 \right)$, known as weak $L^3$-space, by the Hardy--Littlewood--Sobolev lemma.
+In the computational chemistry literature, such expressions are naturally associated with Coulomb and exchange potentials, which motivates this notation.

-where the so called orbital energies $\varepsilon_{ii}$ are negative.
-These numbers $\varepsilon_{ii}$ will be always assumed negative, and so lying in the resolvent set of the kinetic energy operator.
-During numerical simulations it may happen at some iterations, that this condition is violated.
-In that case it would mean that the iterative procedure is far from convergence, and that it is safe to flip the sign by multiplying the corresponding incorrect orbital energies $\varepsilon_{ii}$ by $-1$.
-As it will be clear below, this is in line with the level shift of Hessian in Newton's method.